-Level Two: Frequent or serious misbehavior that disrupts the learning environment of the school.
+Level of Misbehavior Possible Consequences may include: Level One: Misbehaviors that interfere with the orderly learning environment of the school.
+A violation of the Code of Conduct.
+Conversation with teacher/warning, Conduct Report, restriction or loss of classroom privilege, parent notification, verbal or written apology to people affected Level Two: Frequent or serious misbehavior that disrupts the learning environment of the school.
 All consequences from Level One, parent and student conference with teacher, referral to the office, lunch or recess office detention Level Three: Misbehaviors that have the potential to endanger the well-being of other students or staff, or recurring violations of the Code of Conduct.
 All consequences from Level Two, in- school or out-of-school suspension, replacement or repair of damaged property